A Tribute To Love

 They escaped on a derelict boat commandeered at gunpoint.

-The nights were cold the days with little food.
+The nights were cold and the days with little food.

 On the seventh day, with hope furlough,